KTM Class 91: On-board service

-All six cars have standard class only.
-The seats are arranged in a 2+2 fashion and each seat comes with a tray table and a power outlet.
+All six cars have standard class only with reserved seats.
+The seats use red seat covers and arranged in a 2+2 fashion with a tray table and a power outlet facilities.
 The seats can be easily converted for wheelchair use should the need arise.
-The seats use red seat covers.
-There is an LCD TV in every coach for entertainment and toilets are available in every coach.
-For Muslim passengers, there is a prayer room in every train.
-There is a bistro coach which sells drinks, light snacks and microwaved meals.
+There is an LCD TV in every coach for entertainment and wheelchair-accessible toilets are available in coach B and E. Bistro coach are available at coach C which sells drinks, light snacks and microwaved meals.

 Maintenance

 The Class 91 is stabled and maintained at Batu Gajah Rail Depot in Perak.

 Features

 The Class 91 is one of the first trains in KTMs inventory to feature onboard displays displaying current speed.
 Train seating is optimised for long distance seating with minimal standing space.
 Fixed large seats are placed traverse throughout the coach.
 LCD Displays within coach show feature films, with sound muted but with subtitled English.

 During long distance operations, as many as 7 attendants will attend the train set.